leonstel/leonstel.github.io/blogs/gmap4.md

 export class XMenMap extends MapBase{

     constructor(){

-        const xmenMapContainer = document.querySelector('#xmen-map');
+        // Pass to the MapBass an html element you want this map to be rendered in const xmenMapContainer = document.querySelector('#xmen-map');
         super(xmenMapContainer);
     }

-    markerClicked(marker: MutantMarker): void {
+    // Click handler that will be called when a marker of this map has been clicked markerClicked(marker: MutantMarker): void {
         //do something when marker has been clicked on map }